icerpc/icerpc-docs/pages/slice/encoding/encoding-only-constructs.md

 ## Tag record

-A tag record represents the encoding of a single tagged field (in a class or exception), tagged argument or tagged return value element.
+A tag record represents the encoding of a tagged field.
 The goal of the tag record encoding is to allow a Slice decoder that doesn't know a tag number to skip the encoded bytes and keep decoding.

 The encoding of a tag record depends on its tag number.
 When the tag number is less than 30, a tag record is encoded as: